Skip to main content

 Set the viewport, operating system, and full list of configuration options to customize your test environment.

-Every test session is automatically recorded and available in the Browserbase dashboard.
-With Session Replay, you can watch the exact test execution to debug failures efficiently.
+Every session is automatically recorded and available in the Browserbase dashboard.
+With Session Recording, you can watch the exact session execution to debug failures efficiently.

 No extra setup required—session recording happens automatically, allowing you to diagnose flaky tests and failures with ease.